 On March 3, 2015, the plaintiffs in the Florida actions filed motions to consolidate the Florida actions, appoint lead counsel, and for expedited proceedings.
 On March 9, 2015, the defendants filed motions to dismiss the complaints for improper venue, or in the alternative to stay the Florida actions in favor of the Delaware actions.
 On March 12, 2015, the court consolidated the Florida actions and appointed lead counsel.
-The court scheduled a hearing on the plaintiffs' motions for expedited proceedings and the defendants' motions to dismiss for April 30, 2015.
+In the Florida actions, the court held a hearing on April 30, 2015 on the plaintiffs' motions for expedited proceedings and the defendants' motions to dismiss.
+The court took the motions under advisement.